Residual land valueRLV

 Should RLV include stamp duty?

-Most developers calculate RLV inclusive of stamp duty and acquisition costs — it's the all-in number you can pay.
-Always confirm which convention is being used in any RLV figure shared with you.
+Most developers calculate RLV inclusive of stamp duty and acquisition costs, so it is the all-in number you can pay.
+Confirm which convention is being used in any RLV figure shared with you.

 See these numbers in your own feasibility.